-Important: The following standards apply to both normal uniform days and all special dress days.

-- Students who wear pants or shorts must wear a belt (see accompanying Dress Policy pages for further guidelines). - All clothing must be clean, neat, and in good repair; holes and frays are not permitted (including jeans). - Students must wear clothes that fit properly; clothes may be neither too small nor too large. - Shirts must be tucked in into pants or skirts.
-(Exception: tapered shirts for girls) - Clothes worn under the Dress Policy shirt must be plain, white (middle and high school), gray (middle school only), or navy (high school only) shirts, such as turtlenecks or long-sleeved t-shirts, with no printing or pictures. - Piercings are not permitted for boys and may not be covered by Band-Aids.
+General Please use the following guidelines that apply to all students when selecting clothes for school.
+Guidelines Important: The following standards apply to both normal uniform days and all special dress days.
+Students who wear pants with belt loops must wear a belt.
+All clothing must be clean, neat, and in good repair; holes and frays are not permitted (including jeans).
+Students must wear clothes that fit properly; clothes may be neither too small nor too large.
+Shirts must be tucked in into pants or skirts.
+Clothes worn under the Dress Policy shirt must be plain, white (middle and high school), gray (middle school only), or navy (high school only) shirts, such as turtlenecks or long-sleeved t-shirts, with no printing or pictures. • Piercings are not permitted for boys and may not be covered by Band-Aids.
 Girls may have only their ears pierced.
-(Other visible piercings and gauges are not permitted) - Students may not display tattoos. - Girls' skirt length may not be shorter than the top of the kneecap.
-Girls' skirts must rest at the top of the kneecap. - Students must follow the Dress Policy while on school property during regular school hours. - Students' hairstyles and color must be moderate and not distracting, reflecting a biblical standard of modesty. - Drastic changes from the student's normal color, such as bleach, will not be permitted.
+(Other visible piercings and gauges are not permitted) Girls' skirt length may not be shorter than the top of the kneecap.
+Students must follow the Dress Policy while on school property during regular school hours.
+Students' hairstyles and color must be moderate and not distracting, reflecting a biblical standard of modesty.
+Drastic changes from the student's normal color, such as bleach, will not be permitted.
 Changes to a student's hair color must be a natural hair color.
-Pink or purple, for example, are not permitted. - If hair color is in question, the administration will make a decision concerning needed changes. - Hair must be neat, clean, and combed so as not to obstruct the student's view

-If an Upper School student violates the uniform policy, the following steps will be taken:
+Pink or purple, for example, are not permitted.
+If hair color is in question, the administration will make a decision concerning needed changes.
+Hair must be neat, clean, and combed so as not to obstruct the student's view Upper School If an Upper School student violates the uniform policy, the following steps will be taken: Dress Policy Improper Dress Policy Violation Violations 1.
+Teacher will address the student about the violation.
+For a first offense, the teacher will instruct/inform the student of the policy as appropriate Teacher will write up a "Behavior Event" which will be noted in the student's file in Renweb.
+Parents will be notified by a school administrator.
+For a repeat violation, a parent may be asked to bring the proper dress policy item to the school.
+The student may need to wait in the office until the proper item is brought to school.
+If violations continue, a school administrator may meet with both the parents and the student.
+Improper Application of the Dress Policy 1.
+Teacher will ask the student to make the appropriate change.
+Teacher will write up a "Behavior Event" which will be noted in the student's file in Renweb.
+If a pattern develops, the Principal may administer discipline (Ex.
+Lunch Detention).
+Also, parents will be e-mailed with the details.
+If violations continue, a school administrator may meet with both the parents and the student.